Dr. Christine Born is a radiologist by trade, so you might not think she’d be an expert on marketing or how emotional branding works.

 The Pepsi Challenge

-Knowing the product and associating it with a positive experience made the difference.
+Knowing the product and associating it with a positive experience made a difference.
 When people knew it was Coca-Cola, they preferred Coke.

 While we all think we make decisions logically, we actually are bound more by our emotions.
 Studies show that we make decisions with emotion and then justify it with facts.
 In other words, a logical argument will fall short unless we are inclined to believe it.